 UVM Continuing Education offers an online certificate program to serve the needs of students interested in working towards a Masters of Science degree in Communication Sciences and Disorders (Speech Language Pathology) but who do not have the necessary undergraduate coursework to matriculate.
-Successful completion of the Masters program at UVM provides students with the knowledge and qualifications to pursue a satisfying and rewarding career in fields such as education, health care, medicine, research.
+Successful completion of the Masters program at UVM provides students with the knowledge and qualifications to pursue a satisfying and rewarding career in fields such as education, health care, medicine and research.

 The pre-masters program consists of six courses necessary for admission to the Masters of Science program in Communication Sciences and Disorders (Speech-Language Pathology) at UVM.

 You need not be enrolled in the Speech Language Pathology Assistant sequence or to be in the process of applying to the UVM masters program in Communication Speech Disorders (Speech Language Pathology) in order to take the prerequisite courses.
 Courses may also be taken individually.

 While geared specifically for the requirements of the UVM Masters program, these courses may also satisfy requirements of other graduate programs in Communication Speech Disorders (Speech Language Pathology).